Washington County, Pennsylvania: History

 The county was created on March 28, 1781, from part of Westmoreland County.
 The city and county were both named after American Revolutionary War leader George Washington, who eventually became the first President of the United States.
 The town of Charleroi got its name from the Belgian city of Charleroi.
 There lived many Belgian immigrants in the Monongahela area at the end of the 19th century, some of whom were glass makers.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 861 sqmi, of which 857 sqmi is land and 3.9 sqmi (0.5%) is water.
+Washington County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.